Second Tenor Horn

 Roger is one of the co-founders of the Chicago Brass Band.
 He started playing trombone, baritone, and piano at the age of nine.
-In high school he was a member of the Grand Rapids Youth Symphony, and when he graduated, he received awards for Best Male Instrumentalist, Best Male Vocalist, and Best Male Actor.
 He completed his Bachelors and Masters Degrees in Music at Western Michigan University in Kalamazoo, Michigan, where he majored in Music Composition, and minored in Theory and Brass Performance.

 After college, Roger moved to Chicago.
 He then took a break from music, studied engineering, and was employed as a printed circuit designer, and later, integrated circuit designer, in addition to occasionally getting by as a piano technician and private brass instrument instructor.